 - Fossil fuel companies trying to kill solar tax breaks…while happily taking their own

 - Auto dealers trying to prevent Tesla from selling direct to consumers

 - Cable companies slowing web traffic to extract payments from providers like Netflix

 - Cable companies suing Aereo out of existence (Admittedly, this was a stupid company)

 - Lots of patent intimidation and resource-draining lawsuits

-A few industries still do traditional R&D. Industries like drugs and tech have no choice, but are seeing declining yields.
-Similar investments in CPG can produce occasional hits, but more often product line bloat or novel, but temporary marketing bluster.
+A few industries still do traditional R&D. Industries like drugs and tech have no choice.
+But declining yields are forcing consolidation.
+Similar investments in consumer goods can produce occasional hits.
+More often, this creates product line bloat or temporary novelties.

 Others hold out hope for organic growth innovation groups.
-This infographic sums up how those can easily devolve into theatrics.
-There are ways to improve results with new business models, customer experiences, and systems/processes, not just products and services.
+This infographic sums up how they can easily devolve into theatrics.
+There are ways to improve results with new business models, customer experiences, and systems/processes, not just low-yield products and services.

 Then there’s also open innovation…